sourcegraph/handbook/content/departments/sales/tools/salesforce.md

 #### Taxonomy Guidelines

-New Business: New Customer only
+New Business: New Customer

-- \_Account Name - Business Unit - Team - New Business - (ProductName) - # of Seats (if Code Search or associated products)
+- _Account Name - Business Unit - Team - New Business - (ProductName) - # of Seats (if Code Search or associated products)
 - _ProductName = Code Search, Cody, Cody + Code Search_
 - Ex.
 JPMC - AWM - Application Portal Team - New Business - Code Search - 50 Seats

 New Business in Existing Customer: New Business Unit, New Team if multiple buying teams within a single business unit, New Economic Buyer

-- Note: Opportunity Type on these types of opportunities should remain as \Expansion/ for reporting purposes
+- Note: Opportunity Type on these types of opportunities should remain as Expansion for reporting purposes

-- \_Account Name - Business Unit - Team - New Business in Existing Customer - (ProductName) - # of Seats (if Code Search or associated products)
+- _Account Name - Business Unit - Team - New Business in Existing Customer - (ProductName) - # of Seats (if Code Search or associated products)
 - _ProductName = Code Search, Cody, Cody + Code Search_
 - Ex.
 JPMC - AWM - InfoSec Team - New Business in Existing Customer - Code Search - 50 Seats